cuckoosandbox/cuckoo/README.md

 ```
 Notice that you just download the script from a different location and that you have to add the `-g` flag.

+The Reporting Module "JSONDump" is disabled since it's been replace by the Stix2 Reporting Module.
+If you want to reactivate it go to cuckoo/common/config.py

 ### Some notes on setup
 Host:
 ```shell